 Seniors who do not need assistance to and from the vehicle receive transportation (driver picks up and drops off) inside Gwinnett County for scheduled non-medical trips (employment, shopping, etc.).
 A Transportation Specialist matches seniors with volunteer drivers.

-Seniors receive services and participate in activities at one of four centers near them that support their independence, enhance their dignity and quality of life, meet their diverse needs and interests, reflect their experience and skills, and encourage community involvement and socialization.
+Seniors receive services and participate in activities at one of four locations near them that support their independence, enhance their dignity and quality of life, meet their diverse needs and interests, reflect their experience and skills, and encourage community involvement and socialization.

 Services may include: transportation (to and from the centers), continental breakfast and hot lunch (with two meal options in a cafeteria style service), and individual counseling.

 Activities may include: engaging programs, educational (nutritional, medical, financial, and safety) and fitness classes, arts and crafts, recreational (billiards, cards, games, music, and theater) interests, gardening, volunteering, day trips, basic haircutting, and more.
 Some activities and day trips may require small fees.

 Senior Services uses a strength-based and collaborative approach that determines needs for services, support, and resources, and develops a service plan that capitalizes on seniors’ remaining strengths.

 Care Managers strive to help seniors: increase and improve their access to and quality of service; develop an individualized service plan; build and strengthen their family and community support; enable them to remain in the most appropriate and safest environment; maintain their independence and dignity; identify and enhance their knowledge, skills, and assets; and educate and support them and their caregiver(s).